World Services Group: Global structure

-WSG is divided into six regions: Africa and Middle East, Asia Pacific, Caribbean, Europe, Latin America, and North America.
-Each region has a regional Council consisting of five WSG member representatives.
-All WSG members are recognized as leading independent firms in their region by the top ranking publications and awards including, Members regularly rank in Chambers and Partners, Super Lawyers, Best Lawyers, Legal 500, International Financial Law Review 1000 and other rating organizations.
+WSG is divided into six regions: Africa and the Middle East, Asia Pacific, the Caribbean, Europe, Latin America, and North America.
+Each region has a regional council consisting of five WSG member representatives.
+All WSG members are recognized as leading independent firms in their region by the top ranking publications and awards, including Chambers and Partners, Super Lawyers, Best Lawyers, Legal 500, International Financial Law Review 1000, and other rating organizations.